What is Autocratic Leadership? – Definition, Characteristics, and Examples

 Discouraging the Individual Team Members

-What happens in an organization that practices autocratic leadership is the members in the group are not quite trusted with important decisions.
+What happens in an organization that practices autocratic leadership is the members of the group are not quite trusted with important decisions.

-Now, this often or let’s say, mostly discourage the team members from being invested enough in the project.
+Now, this often, or let’s say, mostly discourages the team members from being invested enough in the project.

-The autocratic model of leadership tends to strip away the responsibility and credibility from the team members, which demotivates them to do their job well.
+The autocratic leadership model tends to strip away the responsibility and credibility of the team members, which demotivates them to do their job well.

 They don’t have enough reasons, passion, or motivation to put anything and everything they have in the project.